openeventdata/phoenix_pipeline/docs/source/pipeline.rst

 :mod:`oneaday_formatter` Module
 -------------------------------
-Deduplication.
-Reads in a single day of coded event data, selects first record of souce-target-event combination and saves to (unique) Phoenix.events.YYMMDD.txt and records references for any additional events of same source-target-event combination in (duplicate) Phoenix.dupindex.TTMMDD.txt.
+Deduplication and other useful formatting functions for the final output.
+Reads in a single day of coded event data, selects first record of souce-target-event combination and records references for any additional events of same source-target-event combination.

 .. automodule:: oneaday_formatter
     :members: